lukasmartinelli/mapbox-gl-inspect/README.md

 var mapboxgl = require('mapbox-gl');
 var MapboxInspect = require('mapbox-gl-inspect');

-// Pass mapboxgl library to the inspect plugin for creating the popup map.addControl(new MapboxInspect({
+// Pass an initialized popup to Mapbox GL map.addControl(new MapboxInspect({
-  mapboxgl: mapboxgl
+  popup: new mapboxgl.Popup({
+    closeButton: false,
+    closeOnClick: false
+  })
 }));
 ```

 Add the inspector control to your map.